hard-drive Exploring the WordStar file format

 WordSta{r} ca{n} <19>underline{} tex{t}.<26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26><26>

-Note that underlined text starts with ASCII code 19, and the text is again reset to normal with a zero value with the high bit set, just as in bold type.
+Note that underlined text starts with ASCII code 19, and the text is again reset to normal with another ASCII 19 value with the high bit set, just as in the bold type example.

 Bold and underlined text